coderaiser/happy-sql/README.md

 Write SQL as JavaScript function calls: parse, print, convert.

-SQL written as JS lives in `.js` files it gets linted, formatted, and transformed by standard tooling. **Happy SQL** is the engine that converts between the two representations and exposes the underlying AST for tools that need it.
+SQL written as JS lives in `.js` files it gets linted, formatted, and transformed by standard tooling. **Happy Sql** is the engine that converts between the two representations and exposes the underlying AST for tools that need it.

 ## Install